xadecimal/mutable-var/README.md

 - **Specific type requirements**: When the intended use of a variable requires a type different from what would be inferred, such as needing an Object type to allow for nil assignments, despite the initial value suggesting a primitive type.

 ### Applying Explicit Type Hints
-Explicit type hints can be provided either by annotating the initializing expression or by using casting to enforce the variable to be treated as a desired type or by wrapping in an identity when you want Object type:
+Explicit type hints can be provided either by annotating the initializing expression or by using casting to enforce the variable to be treated as a desired type or by wrapping in an `(identity ...)` when you want Object type:

 ```clj
 (var-scope